LucasDaSilva96/Tour-Management-System/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-Be sure to follow the contributing guidelines.
+Be sure to follow the [contributing guidelines] (https://github.com/LucasDaSilva96/Tour-Management-System/blob/main/CONTRIBUTING.md).

 ## License